-Mr. CHANG Jesse, aged 65, is currently the managing partner of TransAsia Lawyers, a law firm licensed in the PRC and is also an arbitrator of Shanghai International Economic and Trade Arbitration Commission.
+Mr. CHANG Jesse, aged 67, was appointed as the independent non-executive Director on 9 June 2014 and the chairman of the remuneration committee of the Company (the "RC") and a member of each of nomination committee of the Company (the "NC") and the AC on 27 June 2014.
+He was appointed as the acting Chairman for the period from 27 June 2014 to 28 July 2014.
+He is currently the managing partner of TransAsia Lawyers, a law firm licensed in the PRC and is also an arbitrator of Shanghai International Economic and Trade Arbitration Commission.
 Mr. CHANG graduated with a bachelor of laws degree and a bachelor of economics degree from The Australian National University and a master of laws degree from the Columbia University in New York.
 He has extensive experience in advising clients to implement market entry structures in highly regulated sectors in the PRC, such as aviation, media and IT.
 He has also been involved in corporate restructurings, mergers and acquisitions of numerous multinational companies particularly in industries related to media, IT as well as minerals and resources.
-He joined the Company as an independent non-executive Director on 9 June 2014.